 At a variety of levels of organization, from the molecular to the cellular to the organismal, biology is becoming more accessible to approaches that are commonly used in engineering, including mathematical modeling, systems theory, computation, and abstraction-based synthesis.
 Conversely, the accelerating pace of discovery in the biological sciences suggests new design principles that will have important practical applications in future synthetic biological and biomedical systems and devices.
 The bioengineering option at Caltech unites engineering analysis and synthetic approaches to solve frontier problems in biological engineering.
-The goal of the bioengineering program is to prepare students to become leading scientists and engineers in academia and industry.

-To respond to the diversity of backgrounds and objectives within our research community, the bioengineering option offers three suboptions, each providing an academic program tailored to the intellectual focus of the participating students.
+To respond to the diversity of backgrounds and objectives within our research community, the bioengineering option has recently created three suboptions, each offering an academic program tailored to the intellectual focus of the participating students.

 - Biodevices and Bioimaging.
 This group develops technologies for manipulating and probing biological systems.
 Research areas include bioMEMS (micro-electro-mechanical systems), laboratories-on-a-chip, microfluidic devices, molecular devices, medical devices (e.g., neural interfaces and micropumps), noninvasive biological and biomedical imaging, optical trapping and manipulation of molecules, and novel instrumentation and measurement principles. - Biomechanics and Bioinspired Design.
 This group develops and utilizes analytical, computational, and experimental tools from mechanics to probe biological functions and to design bioinspired engineering systems with novel functions.
 Research within the group focuses on biological systems ranging in scale from single molecules to whole organisms. - Synthetic and Systems Biology.
 This group is developing advanced techniques for the analysis, design, and synthesis of behavior within biological and biomolecular systems, with applications in biology, biomedicine, and biotechnology.
 Research within the group focuses on biological systems ranging in scale from single molecules to whole organisms.
-Design and analysis of circuitlevel and systems-level behavior, from molecular switches and devices to information processing networks, are emphasized using techniques from a broad range of engineering disciplines such as control theory, chemical engineering, computer science, physics, and applied mathematics.
+Design and analysis of circuit-level and systems-level behavior, from molecular switches and devices to information processing networks, are emphasized using techniques from a broad range of engineering disciplines such as control theory, chemical engineering, computer science, physics, and applied mathematics.